If your site is too slow, you might lose your patience…but more importantly, your money!

 1. Why is it important to have a fast website?

-At first glance, it seems obvious: a fast website saves visitors time and aggravation.
+At first glance, it seems obvious: a fast website saves visitors time and patience.

 But to take a deeper look, a fast website will also make you more money.